The Ultimate Weekend Travel Guide: Beaufort South Carolina | Eat, Stay, & Explore

 The BEST thing happened to us while we were out paddling.
 We encountered so many dolphins that you could practically hear my heart screaming with excitement.
 I love dolphins so much, and it was such an unexpected gift to have them come up to the kayaks to say hello.

 After paddling out to the sandbar, they gave us a quick history lesson about Huntington Island and had us keep a lookout for some native creatures out on the sandbar.
 We spent a good half hour out there before heading back.

 We were starving by the time we made it back to Beaufort.
 Before making the 45-minute drive to Bluffton, we decided to stop at Wren Bistro and Bar Market for lunch.
 I ordered the chicken salad with fresh fruit, and WOW did that hit the spot.
 The chicken salad was so good, and I think I’ll try to replicate that recipe for lunch this afternoon.

-I know we missed so many spots like the Magnolia Bakery, Herban Market and Cafe, The Beaufort Inn, The Chocolate Tree, Common Ground, and so much more.
+I know we missed so many spots like the Magnolia Bakery(update, i went there!), Herban Market and Cafe, The Beaufort Inn(update, i stayed there!), The Chocolate Tree, Common Ground (update, i went there!), and so much more.
 If you’ve ever been to Beaufort and you have recommendations, leave them in the comments so I can make sure to stop the next time I’m there, which will hopefully be soon!

 We were so sad to leave Beaufort, but I know what to look forward to when returning.

 I hope this Beaufort travel guide can inspire you to explore Beaufort soon! & if you do, make sure to tag me in your photos!
 As soon as the world goes back to normal, I think it would be so fun to host girl’s trips/retreat with readers in small towns in the south.
 I just want so many of you to experience this magical place!
 It may be something I can look into♥️